innovationOUtside/vce-generic-guide/g-introduction-essentials.md

 If you need to access the VCE in an offline environment, or if you prefer not to use the hosted environment, you can run the VCE locally on your own computer.
 The local environment also provides a way of using the VCE when the module has finished and the online VCE is no longer available.

-The hosted VCE and the local VCE provide the same working environment, so your decision as to which environment to use may depend on convenience as much as anything.
+The hosted VCE and the local VCE provide the same working environment, so your decision as to which environment to use is your own personal preference.
 Indeed you may want to make use of both environments, accessing each of them at different times or in different circumstances.
-This is fine.
 However, when doing so, you will have to manage how you synchronise your files across the two VCEs yourself.

 ## Backing up your work